What is considered eco-friendly pest control?

-My recent conversation with an acquaintance turned to the environment and pest control.
-My acquaintance is a do-it-yourselfer and asked me what the best approach is to keep his home pest free while still respecting the environment.
-Others may benefit from my conversation.
+During a recent conversation with an acquaintance, the subject turned to the environment and pest control.
+This do-it-yourselfer asked, “I want to be eco-friendly.
+What is the best approach to keep my home pest-free while still respecting the environment?”

-- What products will have the smallest environmental impact?
+- Which products will have the smallest environmental impact?

 - What does the label recommend?

-- What areas around your home should be avoided?
+- Which areas around your home should you avoid?

-Environmental factors I often run into are tree branches, drains, and casual water.
-Tree branches that touch the walls or roof of your home create a bridge for ants to get on your home.
-Drains inside your home that go dry provide a way for palmetto bugs and flies to enter your home.
-Water that collects in bird baths, trash cans, and children’s toys can provide habitat for breeding mosquitos.
-Simply trimming tree branches, filling drains, and emptying water sources can eliminate pest problems around your home without resorting to pesticides.
+The best offense for at-home pest control is a good defense.
+Try to control what you can.
+The environmental factors we often run into are tree branches, drains, and standing water.
+Tree branches touching the walls or roof of your home create a handy bridge for ants.
+Interior drains that go dry provide an easy way in for palmetto bugs and flies.
+Water that collects in birdbaths, trashcans, and children’s toys can provide an ideal habitat for breeding mosquitos.
+By merely trimming tree branches, filling drains, and emptying water sources, you can eliminate pest problems around your home without resorting to pesticides.

-Following the label of products is an important way to keep from adversely impacting the environment.
-The label will not only tell you how to mix the product you are using but also, how to protect yourself and your property as you apply it.
-It is also important to follow the label when you dispose of the empty container.
+Following the directions and guidelines on product labels is an easy way to avoid adversely impacting the environment.
+The label will not only tell you how to mix the product but also how to protect yourself and your property as you apply it.
+It’s also important to follow the disposal instructions when the container is empty.
 These things all impact the environment.

-The last thing to carefully consider when adopting a “green” approach to pest control around your home is determining what areas not to treat.
-Always consider where the wind and water will take the products you use.
-Granular products applied to your yard may be carried by the wind as they are applied.
-Rain may also transport them downhill to ponds and streams.
-The wind may also cause sprays to be carried away from the treatment area.
+The last thing to carefully consider when adopting a “green” approach to pest control around your home is determining which areas not to treat.
+Always consider where the wind and water may take the products you use.
+The wind may spread granular products applied to your yard as they’re applied.
+Rain can flush them downhill to ponds and streams.
+The wind may also move sprays away from the intended treatment area.
 This is especially important when spraying near food plants or ornamental plants that are attractive to bees and other pollinators.

-As I told my acquaintance, an environmentally responsible approach to pest control is much more than using a “green” product.
-Please consider the things I have mentioned as you work to develop your own pest control program.
-We all owe it to ourselves and each other to treat the environment with care.
-It is not difficult if we know how.
+As I told my acquaintance, eco-friendly pest control is much more than just using a “green” product.
+I hope you’ll consider these four elements as you work to develop your pest control program.
+We owe it to ourselves and each other to treat the environment with care.
+It’s not difficult if we know how.